hades102zues/HiddenEngine/README.md

 # HiddenEngine
-Planning to make a 2D/3D fighting game engine.
+Attempting to make a basic 3d top-down RTS engine.
+Kinda like starcraft 2.
 Doing this on an ARM64 Mac.
 OpenGL 4.1